Configure and validate exclusions for Microsoft Defender Antivirus scans

 Keep the following points in mind when you are defining exclusions:

 Exclusions are technically a protection gap.
-Always consider mitigations when defining exclusions.
-Other mitigations could be as simple as making sure the excluded location has the appropriate access-control lists (ACLs), audit policy, is processed by an up-to-date software, etc.
+Consider all your options when defining exclusions.
+Other options can be as simple as making sure the excluded location has the appropriate access-control lists (ACLs) or setting policies to audit mode at first.

 Review the exclusions periodically.
-Recheck and re-enforce the mitigations as part of the review process.
+Recheck and re-enforce mitigations as part of your review process.

-Ideally, avoid defining exclusions intending to be proactive.
-For instance, don't exclude something just because you think it might be a problem in the future.
+Ideally, avoid defining exclusions in an effort to be proactive.
+For example, don't exclude something just because you think it might be a problem in the future.
 Use exclusions only for specific issues, such as those pertaining to performance or application compatibility that exclusions could mitigate.